samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab7_Consumption_in_app/readme.md

 ![result](./images/result.png)

-### Downloading Additional Models from Hugging face
+### Downloading Additional ONNX Models from Hugging face

-Evaluate using other model
+Evaluate using other onnx model

 You can simply download other models to evaluate the output
 ```